VERB code at CCMC

 The code is written on C++.
 The MATLAB scripts were written to support the code inputs and outputs.
 The data assimilative code runs in MATLAB and C++.

-The code is supported by the Space Environment Modelling Group by request.
+The code is supported by the Space Environment Modelling Group.

 Any C++11 compatible compiler can be used to build the executable file.
 The MATLAB is optionally required.